 requires 41 semester credit hours

 This two and a half year cohort program starts in both the Fall and Spring, with a consistent group of peers for synergistic learning and support - and a great way to build your professional network.
-Upon successful completion of the program requirements, you will be eligible to receive your Learning Behavior Specialist I (LBS1 licensure).

 You may also add a Learning Behavior Specialist I (LBS1) Endorsement